Are there limits beyond the right to privacy and copyright law to what we should make digitally available?

 How does sharing materials online affect, benefit, or potentially harm cultural communities?

-What are the ethical implications of digitally preserving and providing access to cultural materials online?
+What are the ethical implications of digitally encoding and providing access to cultural materials online?

 The Vanderbilt University Libraries are an integral part of the intellectual and cultural life of the university and community.
 Our libraries are engaged in major initiatives within Vanderbilt, as well as nationally and internationally.